lina-torovoltas/FasmMacroLib/MACRO_USAGE.md

 Also:
 - For 16-bit targets, only 16-bit unsigned numbers are supported.
 - For 32-bit targets, only 32-bit unsigned numbers are supported.
-- For 64-bit targets, 64-bit unsigned numbers are supported.
+- For 64-bit targets, only 64-bit unsigned numbers are supported.

 *Unsigned numbers are non-negative integers (0 and above).*